On the string topology of symmetric spaces of higher rank: Geodesics in symmetric spaces

-see \cite[p.
-14]{ziller:1977}.
-Moreover, the difference $\mathrm{dim}(K_q) - \mathrm{dim}(K_c)$ is precisely the multiplicity of the conjugate point $q$.
-Furthermore, one shows that the index of the closed geodesic $c$ is equal to the sum of the multiplicities of the conjugate points in the interior, see \cite[Theorem 4]{ziller:1977}.
+Recall that the closed geodesics in $M$ are the critical points of the energy functional on $\Lambda M$.
+We want to express the Morse index of a closed geodesic $c\in \Lambda M$ through the geometric data at hand.
+One shows that in the case of $(M,g)$ being a symmetric space, the index of the closed geodesic $c$ is equal to the sum of the multiplicities of the conjugate points in the interior, see \cite[Theorem 4]{ziller:1977}.
 This means that we have

+where the times $t_i\in(0,1)$ are such that $c(t_i)$ is a conjugate point as above.
+Define the integer